Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Conclusions and outlook

 TLS continue to be the Achilles heel of superconducting electronics but there is reason for hope.
 Ironically, using superconducting devices to probe TLS physics provides the very real possibility of solving one of the great mysteries of solid-state physics - the true microscopic origin of these ubiquitous defects.

 \acknowledgements{ We thank S.~Meissner, M.~Schechter, and A.~Seiler for useful comments and suggestions on the manuscript, and thank J. Burnett for valuable comments on TLS-induced phase noise.
-The authors would also like to acknowledge many useful conversations with the participants of the `Tunneling two-level systems and superconducting qubits' workshop held in Sde Boker, September 2016.
+The authors would also like to acknowledge many useful conversations with the participants of the ``Tunneling two-level systems and superconducting qubits'' workshop held in Sde Boker, September 2016 as well as the workshop ``Atomic tunneling Systems and fluctuating Spins interacting with superconducting Qubits'' at MPIPKS in Dresden, February 2019.
 We thank Lukas Gr\"unhaupt (Physikalisches Institut, Karlsruhe Institute of Technology) for providing Figs.~\ref{fig:QubitsAndTLS}b) and \ref{fig:QubitsAndTLS}c).
-JL acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG), project LI2446/1-1.
-This work was supported by the Australian Research Council under the Discovery and Centre of Excellence funding schemes (project numbers DP140100375, CE170100026 and CE110001013). }
+JL acknowledges funding from Deutsche Forschungsgemeinschaft (DFG), project LI2446/1-1.
+This work was supported by the Swiss National Science Foundation through NCCR QSIT and by the Australian Research Council under the Discovery and Centre of Excellence funding schemes (project numbers DP140100375, CE170100026 and CE110001013). }